Pengwei-Yang/Pengwei-Yang/content/_index.md

         - **08/2023 - 2024.02, Research Associate, SCSLab (Australia)**

         ### 🔥 News:
+        - **04/2026, Our new [Low Altitude Multimodal Dataset](https://jennyzhang0810.github.io/LowAltitude-Multimodal-Dataset/) is now available.**

         - **07/2023, Served as a Session Chair at ICWS 2023 (Core A).**

         - **05/2023, One paper was accepted by ICWS 2023 (Core A).**